magento/knowledge-base/.github/CONTRIBUTING.md

 ### Metadata

 The Markdown (.md) file's metadata is a set of YAML key-value pairs.
 The metadata section is located at the top of each file.
-For more info, see the [Basic Template](https://devdocs.magento.com/contributor-guide/templates/basic_template.html). !!!

 ```yaml
 ---